uliana1one/KeyPass/docs/integration.md

 # Integration Guide

-This guide covers two main integration approaches: **using the Core SDK** for custom implementations and **using the Examples** for complete UI experiences.
+This guide covers three main integration approaches: **using the Core SDK** for custom implementations, **using the Examples** for complete UI experiences, and **hybrid integration** for maximum flexibility.
+It now also covers advanced features like the DID Explorer dashboard, credential/SBT display, and zkProof demo.

 ## Integration Overview

 ### **Option A: Core SDK Integration**
-Use the authentication functions directly with your own UI
+Use the authentication and identity functions directly with your own UI
 - **Best for**: Custom UIs, specific design requirements, existing component libraries
-- **What you get**: Authentication logic, wallet connections, server verification
+- **What you get**: Authentication logic, wallet connections, server verification, DID creation, credential/SBT and zkProof APIs
-- **What you build**: Wallet selection UI, account selection UI, error handling UI
+- **What you build**: Wallet selection UI, account selection UI, error handling UI, custom dashboards

 ### **Option B: Example-Based Integration**
 Use the complete examples as a starting point
 - **Best for**: Rapid development, getting started quickly, proof of concepts
-- **What you get**: Complete UI experience, wallet selection, account selection, styling
+- **What you get**: Complete UI experience, wallet selection, account selection, DID Explorer wizard, credential/SBT dashboard, zkProof generator, styling
-- **What you customize**: Branding, styling, specific workflows
+- **What you customize**: Branding, styling, specific workflows, privacy controls

 ### **Option C: Hybrid Integration**
 Mix core SDK functions with example UI components
 - **Best for**: Balanced approach, selective customization
-- **What you do**: Pick specific components from examples, build custom logic around them
+- **What you do**: Pick specific components from examples (e.g., DIDWizard, CredentialSection, ZKProofGenerator), build custom logic around them

+---

+## New Additions: DID Explorer, Credential Dashboard, zkProof Demo

+### **DID Explorer Dashboard Integration**
+- **Component**: `DIDWizard` (React)
+- **Features**: Multi-step wizard for DID creation (Type → Configuration → Preview → Create), fixed-stepper UI, supports both Basic and Advanced DIDs
+- **How to use**: Import and render `DIDWizard` in your app, pass wallet/account props, handle `onComplete` for DID creation result
+- **Customization**: Style the wizard, add branding, extend steps as needed

+### **Credential & SBT Dashboard Integration**
+- **Components**: `CredentialSection`, `SBTSection`, `CredentialRequestWizard`
+- **Features**: Credential/SBT grid and card display, request wizard, privacy controls, revocation, sharing
+- **How to use**: Import and render dashboard components, connect to core SDK credential APIs, handle credential requests and offers
+- **Customization**: Adjust UI, add new credential types, extend privacy features

+### **zkProof Credential Demo Integration**
+- **Component**: `ZKProofGenerator`
+- **Features**: Stepper for selecting credential, circuit, generating and verifying zkProofs (Semaphore, PLONK, Groth16), privacy controls
+- **How to use**: Import and render `ZKProofGenerator`, connect to credential/zkProof APIs, handle proof generation and verification
+- **Customization**: Add new circuits, integrate with custom credential flows, style proof UI

 ---

 ## Option A: Core SDK Integration

 ### Prerequisites